-Brown Deer is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Brown Deer is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Brown Deer who work in office and administrative support (12.88%), sales jobs (11.54%), and management occupations (8.05%).
+Brown Deer is a decidedly white-collar village, with fully 85.65% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Brown Deer is a village of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Brown Deer who work in office and administrative support (13.81%), management occupations (10.38%), and sales jobs (8.84%).

 Also of interest is that Brown Deer has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Brown Deer are very well educated compared to the average community in the nation: 38.61% of adults in Brown Deer have a bachelor's degree or even advanced degree.
+The education level of Brown Deer citizens is very high relative to the national average among all cities (21.84%): 35.60% of adults in Brown Deer have a bachelor's degree or even advanced degree.

-The per capita income in Brown Deer in 2010 was $29,737, which is wealthy relative to Wisconsin, and upper middle income relative to the rest of the US.
-This equates to an annual income of $118,948 for a family of four.
+The per capita income in Brown Deer in 2010 was $29,585, which is upper middle income relative to Wisconsin and the nation.
+This equates to an annual income of $118,340 for a family of four.
 However, Brown Deer contains both very wealthy and poor people as well.

 Brown Deer is an extremely ethnically-diverse village.
 The people who call Brown Deer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brown Deer residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Brown Deer include Irish, Polish, English, and Italian.

 The most common language spoken in Brown Deer is English.
-Other important languages spoken here include Russian and Spanish.
+Other important languages spoken here include Spanish and Chinese.